Meet the team

-Clara oversees the strategic direction of the IMP’s activities and leads its technical facilitation across a broad community of collaborating organisations.
+Clara oversees the strategic direction of the IMP and leads its technical facilitation across a broad range of collaborating organisations.

-Clara has led the IMP since inception in 2016 and is on secondment from her role as a Partner at Bridges Fund Management, where she previously led the firm’s sustainable and impact investing strategies across all fund types.
+Clara is on secondment from her role as a Partner at Bridges Fund Management, where she previously led the firm’s sustainable and impact strategies across all fund types.
 Clara also led the firm’s research and development efforts to promote the growth of the wider sustainable and impact investment sector.

-Prior to Bridges Fund Management, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India and Acumen portfolio company.
+Prior to Bridges Fund Management, Clara focused her career on investing in sustainable businesses – most recently on the management team of a healthcare chain in India, an Acumen portfolio company.
 Clara previously worked for Acumen’s Capital Markets team where she played a lead role in designing an innovative investment vehicle and later co-led the Acumen renewable energy portfolio.